 What are they good for?
-We’ve written a useful blog article about the benefits and how to post on Google My Business, but here’s a high-level overview.
+We’ve written a useful blog post about the benefits and how to create your posts, but here’s a high-level overview.

-- Events – If you post an event you can set the date/s of the event and then the post will last beyond the default 7 days, until the end of the event.
+- Posts are great for events.
+If you post an event you can set the date/s of the event and then the post will last beyond the default 7 days, until the end of the event.
 You can link to a ticket purchase page or a landing page with more information.